Titan-Barrikady: Barrikady plant

 Barrikady is a major manufacturer of heavy machinery and large steel castings and forgings.
 Its manufacturing facilities include the Barrikady Drilling Equipment Plant, one of two large producers of oil drilling rigs in Russia (the other being Uralmash in Yekaterinburg).

 Barrikady assembles mobile launchers for ballistic missiles and artillery pieces.
 Barrikady is located near the large Krasny Oktyabr Steel Plant.

 In July 2019, the Barrikady plant assembled a new, fully low floor tram of the model 71-142.

+On June 27, 2026, Ukrainian National News reported that FP-5 Flamingo missiles were used in a strike against the plant.
+OSINT reporters placed three hits on the plant.